Student Information and Support

 Students, including first year students and other full-time students, are also housed in the private sector.
 Private accommodation varies widely from studio apartments to shared houses and, as you would expect, prices and quality also vary.
 Student Services can provide guidance about private accommodation, as well as discuss where to start.
 It is important to stress that we do not find private accommodation for students.
 It is better that the individual student makes contact with the private property owner directly in order to find accommodation that suits his/her needs.
 We do, however, offer a full back-up service to students in the private sector, supplying support and information throughout the year.

-The UCB Nurse, Linda Taylor, is not just available for dealing with minor cuts and ailments.
-She can also provide advice and treatment on a wide range of health issues, including immunisation, smoking, diet and contraception.
-Linda is active in health surveillance work as well as supporting and monitoring the first-aid team.
-Appointments are not necessary as Linda offers a drop-in service.
-Her opening hours are Monday to Thursday 8:00am to 4:00pm and Friday 8:00am to 3:15pm.
-She is based in Room 730 on the Summer Row Campus.
+The UCB Nurse is not just available for dealing with minor cuts and ailments.
+The Nurse can also provide advice and treatment on a wide range of health issues, including immunisation, smoking, diet and contraception as well as being active in health surveillance work and also supporting and monitoring the first-aid team.
+Appointments are not necessary as there is a drop-in service.
+Opening hours are Monday to Thursday 8:00am to 4:00pm and Friday 8:00am to 3:15pm and the Nurse is based in Room 730 on the Summer Row Campus.

 If you have problems of a personal nature, a member of the Counselling team will see you so you can talk about whatever is bothering you.
 It doesn't matter how small or large you think the problem is - the Counselling Service is there to help you find ways of dealing with it.
 Everything that is discussed is kept completely confidential.